Everest Base Camp Trek by Road

 This is the second spot for acclimatization on the trek.
 You will allow your body to adjust to the changing surroundings.
 You can explore the village of Dingboche by walking to the hilltop viewpoints.

-You can visit local villagers and try having a conversation with them.
+You can visit local villagers and try to have conversations with them.
 Make sure to have plenty of water and healthy food during this period.
 You can enjoy the rural lifestyle of Dingboche and try out local food.
 You will spend the night there.

 Accommodation Guesthouse